jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Data Source

 When approaching the prepare section it's critical to ensure data is reliable, original, comprehensive, current and cited.
-The data being used comes from Cyclistics divvy trip data pertaining to both 2019 Q1 and 2020 Q1 and has been made available by Motivate International Inc. under their [Data License Agreement](https://divvybikes.com/data-license-agreement).
+The data being used comes from Cyclistic's divvy trip data pertaining to both 2019 Q1 and 2020 Q1 and has been made available by Motivate International Inc. under their [Data License Agreement](https://divvybikes.com/data-license-agreement).
 Because R was used for organization and analysis only Q1 was accessible and will not contain data concerning Q2, Q3, or Q4.

 The data is public and can be used to investigate how different customer types are using Cyclistic bikes.
 In order to comply with data privacy issues the data excludes riders personally identifiable information including names or financial details.

 In order to determine whether or not the data source is reliable, original, comprehensive, current and cited I will follow the ROCCC framework.
-I know the data is reliable and original because it contains accurate, complete and unbiased information on Cyclistics historical bike trips which come from a primary source.
+I know the data is reliable and original because it contains accurate, complete and unbiased information on Cyclistic's historical bike trips which come from a primary source.
 The data also contains all information needed to understand the different ways annual and casual riders use Cyclistic bikes making it quite comprehensive.
 Additionally because the data sources are provided publicly by Cyclistic it can be referenced easily.
-Finally even though our data is 5-6 years old it is still young enough for our analysis.
+Finally even though our data is 5 to 6 years old it is still young enough for our analysis.

 ### Data Information and Organization